zenpho/nrpnBridge/README.md

 Many popular MIDI sequencers provide graphical views of parameter data.
 NRPN and RPN support is poorly displayed.

-These tools transform data into a form that most sequencers display more easily.
+These tools transform controller data for sixteen NRPNs into a form that most sequencers display more easily.
 The conversion is 100% accurate, seamless, and simple.
 It would, of course, be even simpler if manufactuers would add proper support.
 I have been waiting for over 20 years for some.
 They have not.

 The [CC example file](example_MIDI/example_CC1_2.mid) contains a four bar sequence with two CC parameters rising and falling.